 Often there are a few months between signing the mortgage offer, and actually taking out the mortgage.
 Is the current interest rate on the day of signing the mortgage deed lower than the interest rate in your mortgage offer?
 If this is the case, some lenders will offer you the opportunity to obtain that low interest rate.
 This principle of making the rate applicable to new mortgages is referred to as the dagrente: the current interest rate.

-About renteopslag (interest surcharge) on your interest rate
+About interest surcharge (rente opslag) on your interest rate

 If you have a mortgage with an NHG (national mortgage guarantee), you’ll pay interest at the NHG rate.
 Otherwise, your interest is dependent on the Loan to Value (or LtV abbreviated).
 The LtV is based on the ratio between the mortgage loan and the value of the home.
 The higher the mortgage loan in relation to the property’s market value – and therefore the higher the LtV – the greater the risk that the collateral will not yield enough from its sale to repay the mortgage loan.
 The lender passes on this risk by applying a surcharge on the interest.